guiguilechat/JCELechat/programs/EveHistory/ReadMe.md

 #### deploy the war

-first set your ssh connexion , replace its name in the *remote* file.
+first set your ssh connexion, replace its name in the *remote* file.
+If you have already set a host in your ~/.ssh/config then use that host name ; otherwise enter your user@url (like admin@127.0.0.1 )

+I strongly advice to export your public key with eg `source remote; ssh-copy-id $RMT_SSH` .
+This will prevent to enter your password everytime.

 Then run `sh/deployrmt`

 #### monitor the remote logs